Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

 Early in O2, short duration glitches were found to be particularly problematic for the online search, even with a duration cut of 0.2\,s applied.
-Thus, to avoid delays in delivering low-latency gravitational-wave triggers, only waveforms with a total mass $<150\,\msun$ were retained in the online bank.
+Thus, to avoid delays in delivering low-latency gravitational-wave triggers, only waveforms with a total mass $<150\,\msun$ were retained in the online bank, based on our observations of the heavier mass templates being the most likely to recover noise triggers.
 This online bank, as shown in Fig.~\ref{online_bank.png}, was used for the entirety of the O2 observing run.